-Part-time students (those carrying fewer than 12 hours, graded and ungraded combined, per semester) on academic probation will stay on probation until the term in which they have attempted 12 or more hours since the last determination of status.
-At the end of that term, their status will be recalculated as if all the new work had been done in a single term, and a new status will be determined.
+Part-time students (those carrying fewer than 12 hours, graded and ungraded combined, per semester) on academic probation will stay on probation until they have attempted 12 or more hours.
+After attempting 12 or more hours, an academic standing will be recalculated as if all the new work had been attempted in a single term.